 Regardless of which island you visit, the USVI's Vitran public transit system is excellent for moving around.
 Per regulations, seniors and disabled individuals can ride public buses in USVI for free.

 St. John is slightly less developed, making transit options fewer.
-Beyond the public bus system, you can move around with a rented scooter, taxi, or bike.
+Beyond the public bus system, you can still move around with rental cars and scooters, taxi, or bike.
 With trails connecting most of the island, hiking is a cheap way to travel.
-Plus, you can always hitchhike—the island is small and safe.

-Verdict: St Thomas has more taxies and transportation options available due to its better infrastructure.
+Verdict: St Thomas has more taxies and transportation options available due to its infrastructure.

 St Thomas Vs. St John: Shopping

 The verdict is uncontested: St. Thomas is a paradise for shoppers.
-Here, you'll find plenty of establishments selling at great prices to entice tourists like you.
+There are plenty of establishments selling at great prices to entice tourists like you.
 Some even offer duty-free shopping, allowing you to save money on purchases.

-Another great place for shopping in St. Thomas is Havensight.
+Another great place on the island is Havensight.
 Located close to the primary shipyard, Havensight comprises the Havensight Shopping Center, Port of Sale, and Buccaneer Mall.
-You can shop for electronics, jewelry, food, clothes, fragrances, music, and other souvenirs.
+You can shop for just about everything, including electronics, jewelry, food, clothes, and other souvenirs.

 Verdict: St Thomas easily wins this one.

-Both St. Thomas and St. John are great locations in their own ways, making each a great place to visit depending on what you want to get out of your trip.
+Both St. Thomas and St. John are great places in their own ways depending on what you want to get out of your trip.
 For upscale dining, shopping, and bustling nightlife, Saint Thomas.
 St. John is best for those who prioritize privacy, nature exploration, and outdoor recreation.

 Overall, St Thomas is the better choice if you plan on visiting the USVI and want to experience everything they have to offer.
 It benefits from a more extensive collection of attractions and cheaper dining, accommodation, and transportation.
 Plus, you can also find amazing beaches.

-St. John might be a better option for outdoorsy people who want to spend their vacation on the beaches, snorkeling, or hiking.
-Regardless, both of them are only one short 15-20 minute ferry away, making it easy to visit each other during your island vacation.
+St. John might be a better option for outdoorsy people who want to spend their vacation on the beautiful beaches, snorkeling, or hiking.